 Paradox as a Rhetorical Device in the Political Discourse of Arab Politicians in the State of Israel

-Abstract
+Dr. Adel Shakour

+Al-Quasami Academy College of Education

+Israel

+ABSTRACT
-This paper shows how Arab politicians in Israel, especially Arab Members of Knesset (MKs), relied on paradox as an essential rhetorical device in order to convey their messages, to promote their ideological positions and to criticize the Israeli government’s policies, which discriminate against Israeli Arabs and the Palestinian people and deprives them of their rights.

-We argue that the paradox contributes to focusing and structuring the message, in order to highlight the plight of Israeli Arabs and the Palestinian people, to impact positively on the Israeli government’s discriminatory policies towards them, to emotionally manipulate the government and to bring about a significant change in its attitude towards them.
+This article shows how Arab politicians in Israel, especially Arab Members of Knesset (MKs), relied on paradox as an essential rhetorical device to convey their messages, promote their ideological positions, and criticize Israeli government policies, which discriminate against Israeli Arabs and the Palestinian people and deprive them of their rights.
+The article argues that paradox contributes to focusing and structuring the message, in order to highlight the plight of Israeli Arabs and the Palestinian people, to positively influence the Israeli government’s discriminatory policies toward them, to emotionally manipulate the government, and to effect significant change in its attitude toward them.

 Keywords: Arab politicians; paradox; political discourse; Israel; rhetoric, critical discourse analysis